ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 1. Boost 1.70.0
 1. Visual Studio IDE 2019, Community Edition

 If you haven't got these installed, click on each link to go to the program's respective website.
 To install CMake and Visual Studio IDE, run the respective installer.
-To install Boost, see [here](https://www.boost.org/doc/libs/1_70_0/more/getting_started/windows.html) for instructions.
+Most Boost libraries are header-only, i.e. they consist entirely of header files containing templates and inline functions, and require no separately-compiled library binaries or special treatment when linking.
+However, some libraries, e.g. Boost.Chrono, must be built separately.
+More information about getting started with Boost can be found [here](https://www.boost.org/doc/libs/1_70_0/more/getting_started/windows.html).

 If you'd like to use an alternative to Microsoft's Visual Studio Integrated Development Environment (IDE), consider Microsoft's [Visual Studio Code](https://code.visualstudio.com/).
 It's a light-weight, flexible alternative to Visual Studio IDE.